 This website (SP5ELA Technical Support) and domain sp5ela.rf.pl are installed on the server* of Warsaw DX Club SP5PBE (in the past - Warsaw University of Technology Radio Club SP5PBE).

 Our own standalone server is running under OpenBSD system and Apache and is safe.
 All connections are encrypted under https/SSL layer.
 And as always, a rule of thumb is: "the server is as secure as the administrator is trained".
 And at this moment I would like to express my great appreciation to the club server senior administrator SP5DXM, Zbigniew Kossowski, Msc for his support in the process of the portal system transfer and installation.
 He is the right man at the right place.

 On this web page will be published various materials, not necessarily those that can be found elsewhere.
 In any case, the author of knowing their own time and technical constraints reserves the right to not necessarily immediate update.
 A man gotta know his own limitations.

 SP5ELA Internet portal for some time will be moved to another server using possessed the shorter the domain "rf.pl."
 The target domain is sp5ela.rf.pl.
 "Done".

 73 for now and see you later!
 Maybe on the airwaves.

 The new SP5ELA portal was launched in 2015 as a result of a follow-technological progress.
 There was a devaluation of the good old standard HTML.
 Currently, there was the era of mobile technology.
 My old portal with HTML and frames technology was left for some time.
-The material will be gradually transferred to the new platform.
+The material will be gradually transferred from the old portal to the new one (new CMS platform).
 In connection with the positions in organizations associated with amateur radio in Poland, I have a pretty serious time constraint.